-But it is not only the conservative evangelical parents who are using the home-schooling charter possibilities for their own benefit.
-School districts themselves are actively strategizing, employing such technological connections to enhance their revenue flow by maintaining existing enrollments or by actively recruiting home-school parents to join a home-school charter.
-For example, by creating a home-school charter, one financially pressed small California school district was able to solve a good deal of its economic problems.
-Over the first two years of its operation, the charter school grew from 80 students to 750.
-The results were striking (Huerta 2000: 180):
+But it is not only the conservative evangelical parents who are using the home schooling charter possibilities for their own benefit.
+School districts themselves are actively strategizing, employing such technological connections to enhance their revenue flow but maintaining existing enrolments or by actively recruiting home school parents to join a home school charter.

+For example, by creating a home school charter, one financially pressed small California school district was able to solve a good deal of its economic problems.
+Over the first two years of its operation, the charter school grew from 80 students to 750 (Huerta, 2000, p.
+180).
+The results were striking.

 Along with the many new students came a surge of state revenue to the small district, increasing the district's budget by more than 300 percent.
-[The home-schooling charter] garnered home school families by providing them with a wealth of materials and instructional support.
+[The home schooling charter] garnered home school families by providing them with a wealth of materials and instructional support.
 In exchange for resources, families would mail monthly student learning records to the school.
-Learning records are the lifeline of the school and serve a dual purpose-outlining the academic content completed by students and serving also as an attendance roster from which [the charter school staff] can calculate average daily attendance ...
+Learning records are the lifeline of the school and serve a dual purpose-outlining the academic content completed by students and serving also as an attendance roster from which [the charter school staff] can calculate average daily attendance...
 Thus, parents' self-reported enrollment data permit [the school district] to receive full capitation grants from the state.
+(Huerta, 2000, p.
+180)

-In this way, by complying with the minimal reporting requirements, conservative Christian parents are able to act on their desire to keep government and secular influences at a distance, while at the very same time, school districts are able to maintain that the children of these families are enrolled in public schooling and are meeting the requirements of secular schooling.
+In this way, by complying with the minimal reporting requirements, conservative Christian parents are able to act on their desire to keep government and secular influences at a distance; and at the very same time, school districts are able to maintain that the children of these families are enrolled in public schooling and meeting the requirements of secular schooling.

-Yet we should be cautious of using the word 'secular' here.
+Yet, we should be cautious of using the word "secular" here.
 It is clear from the learning records that the parents submit that there is a widespread use of religious materials in all of the content.
-Bible readings, devotional lessons, moral teachings directly from online vendors, and so on were widely integrated by the parents within the 'secular' resources provided by the school.
-"Write and read Luke 1:37, memorize Luke 1:37, prayer journal" are among the many very non-secular parts of the sample learning records submitted by the parents (Huerta 2000: 188).
+Bible readings, devotional lessons, moral teachings directly from on-line vendors, and so on were widely integrated by the parents within the "secular" resources provided by the school.
+"Write and read Luke 1:37, memorize Luke 1:37, prayer journal" are among the many very non-secular parts of the sample learning records submitted by the parents (Huerta, 2002, p.
+188).

-Such content, and the lack of accountability over it, raises serious questions about the use of public funding for overtly conservative religious purposes.
-It documents the power of Huerta's (2000: 192) claim that in "an attempt to recast its authority in an era of fewer bureaucratic controls over schools, the state largely drops its pursuit of the common good as public authority is devolved to local families."
-In the process, technologically linked homes are reconstituted as a 'public' school, but a school in which the very meaning of the word 'public' had been radically transformed so that it mirrors the needs of conservative religious form and content.
+Such content, and the lack of accountability over it, raises serious question about the use of public funding for overtly conservative religious purposes.
+It documents the power of Huerta's claim that "In an attempt to recast its authority in an era of fewer bureaucratic controls over schools, the state largely drops its pursuit of the common good as public authority is devolved to local families" (2000, p.
+192).
+In the process, technologically linked homes are reconstituted as a "public" school, but a school in which the very meaning of public had been radically transformed so that it mirrors the needs of conservative religious form and content.